djacquel/pygmeeweb.com/_posts/2013-10-14-cms-day06-data-fixtures.markdown

 Feature: admin dashboard protection
   In order to protect admin
   As a smart developer
-  I need to force forbid access to admin from basic authenticated user
+  I need to forbid access to admin from basic user

-  Scenario: Try to log to admin with basic user credentials
+  Scenario: Try to access admin with basic user credentials
     Given I am logged in as Bob
     And I go to "/admin/dashboard"
     Then I should see "Access Denied"